Ep 267 | The Failed 'Assassination' of Katie Hopkins | The Glenn Beck Podcast

 Police were coming to my door.

+That came shortly after.
 Yeah, but even to say that,

-even to even to state the truth because
+even to state the truth, because

 when facts become hate speech, then truth is an arrestable offence.

+And that's precisely where we find ourselves.
 But Tommy, you know, sometimes maybe in his life it's a little chaotic.

 Maybe there's things that, you know, aren't my business to explain.

-And he is the first guy to call out these rape gangs and be utterly utterly eviscerated from his country because of it.
+His heart is in the right place.
+And he is the first guy to call out these rape gangs and be utterly eviscerated from his country because of it.

-And I don't know, I don't know about Tommy if that's him, but I mean, usually it's, with the exception, honestly, of Charlie Kirk.
+And I don't know, I don't know about Tommy if that's him, but I mean, usually it's

 Usually the people are, I mean, all people are deeply flawed.
+Deeply flawed.

+100%.
 And not speaking about Tommy, about myself.

 I am the most flawed person.

 There are examples you can find in a heartbeat of all the terrible things I've done.
+Husband's awful behavior, my, you know, just dreadful things.

-I
+So, so I

+see those flaws.
 I refuse to be shamed by them because these are my truths of my life.

 I have been quite naughty in my life.

-And I'm going to say for the record, I've enjoyed a great deal of it and I don't apologize for it I'm not that good a person
+And I'm going to say for the record I've enjoyed a great deal of it and I don't apologize for it.
+I'm not that good a person

-where were you when you heard about Charlie were you here you were here in the United States no I was online doing
+where were you when you heard about Charlie?
+Were you here?
+You were here in the United States?
+No, I was online doing.

 I mean, the Charlie, it's just so big that my small things don't matter.
+But I run an online pub, right?
+So you know British people love a pub.

 Yeah.

-And since when when we were locked down yeah and when people we started to lose people who couldn't see a way through or were so lonely or kids that thought maybe this would be the rest of their life and just took themselves to a wood and we kept hearing stories were found in woodland and what it meant was people were hanging themselves because lockdown is so so horrific that this was never spoken of either the number of elderly people we lost
+and when people we started to lose people who couldn't see a way through or were so lonely, or kids that thought maybe this would be the rest of their life and just took themselves to a wood, and we kept hearing stories were found in woodland.

-So Hawaii was there, you know, California was there because there's brilliant conservatives in California.
+And then this thing took off.
+So Hawaii was there, you know, California was there, because there's brilliant conservatives in California.

-People from all over the world flocking into this little silly woman laughing with a glass of wine and people hadn't really seen a woman without filter or I have no sponsors so please you know feel free to edit me for yours.
+People from all over the world flocking into this little silly woman laughing with a glass of wine.
+And people hadn't really seen a woman without filter.

 I have no paymaster.